Asbestos on Navy Ships

 Jobs at Risk of Asbestos Exposure on Navy Ships

 The widespread use of asbestos on Navy ships put many service members in danger.
-However, some Navy Military Occupational Specialties (MOSs) were at a very high risk of exposure.
+However, some Navy Military Occupational Specialties (MOSs) required service members to work with or around asbestos every day.
+This increased the chances of exposure and getting sick later in life.

 - Boilermen and boiler technicians